 3. Tosh Village

 A hidden gem in the quaint Parvati Valley, Tosh is just 20 km fromm Kasol.
 The village is situated near Bharsaini, which is the commencement point of Kheerganga trek.
 Tosh has some of the most stunning views that’ll make your journey worth it.
+Enjoy a hike to the peaceful village of Tosh!

 4. Nakthan Village